spdrnl/r-fastapi/README.md

 If all is well, middleware investments around monitoring in FastAPI, or any other Python setup, are reusable for Tidymodels.
 I think this is a step ahead.

+A longer motivatio for this project can be found here: https://medium.com/@sanne.de.roever/im-serious-how-to-leverage-python-to-deploy-r-tidymodels-8264f23921d3

 ## Prerequisites

 This setup uses: